V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngwi : great form, firmness, determination, stability

-– ngwida : spades, card game
+– ngwida : spade, card game

 – ngwisanesa : action for reconciliation, making up